Distributed tracing

 # What is tracing?

-Tracing allows you to see how a request progresses through different components, timing of each operation, any logs and errors as they occur.
+Tracing allows you to see how a request progresses through different services and components, timings of every operation, any logs and errors as they occur.

 # Why tracing?